dmvassallo/EmbeddingScratchwork/meta/notes.md

 These notes relate to the diamond diagram of test classes.

+### Planned modules

+We plan to have these modules to test embedding functions in the `embed` and `embed_cached` modules:

+- `test_embed`
+- `test_cached_embeddings`
+- `test_cached_caching`

+We will also continue to have:

+- At least one, and likely more, nonpublic modules providing base classes for test classes in the above modules.
+- Other, already existing test modules that test more specialized functionality.

+The test helper module `_helpers` may or may not continue to exist but should continue to become smaller and simpler.
+The `_audit` module will likely be unaffected by changes related to these plans.

 ### Reusing test logic from what had been in `test_embed.py`

 To reuse that test logic for both the non-disk-caching (as currently done) and